How to Write: Centuries and Decades in Academic Documents

 Writing about centuries and decades can be confusing.
 Depending on where you look, you’ll find variations — such as Sixties, ’60s, 1960’s, 1960s, and so on.
 But which version should you use?

-If you’re writing an academic document, you likely need to talk about the current century, since “recent” research would be in the past decade or two.
+If you’re writing an academic document, you often need to talk about the current century, since “recent” research would be in the past decade or two.
 So would you write the twenty-first century, 21st century, 2010s, 2010’s, or 21st Century?
 There are a number of options, but some of those would be incorrect.
 (Answer: You’d want to write the “21st century,” not spell it out — which we’ll explain more below.)

 Writing the proper way is important for clarity and consistency.
 This guide provides comprehensive guidelines on numeral and word use, capitalization, and the correct application of apostrophes and hyphens.
 Refer back to this whenever you need help with writing correctly for your academic documents.
+Be sure to bookmark this page!

 Basic Definitions